 Fun Facts!

-There are several fun facts about swimming, which many people do not know.
+There are several fun facts about swimming and swimming pools that many people do not know.

-- Did you know that a swimming pool can get dirty in just six hours?
-Therefore, you need to beware of where you go swimming.
+• Did you know that an outdoor swimming pool can get dirty in just six hours?
+Therefore, you need to be aware of where you go swimming.

-- You might not believe it, but swimmers sweat in the pool.
+• You might not believe it, but swimmers sweat in the swimming pool.

-- Another funny fact about swimming is that the human body can only hold about one-tenth of an ounce in weightlessness.
+• Another fun fact about swimming is that the human body can only hold about one-tenth of an ounce in weightlessness.

 Interesting Facts about Swimming